Skip to main content

 Please consult the current John G. and Susan H DuPuis, Jr. Wildlife and Environmental Area brochure and map for a summary of all area-specific information and regulations at MyFWC.com

 1. Public access to the dove field is prohibited except for dove hunters during established dove field hunts (Sundays only during dove season).
-During phase 1 of dove season, only holders of dove quota permits and their guests may access the field.

 2. The possession or consumption of intoxicating beverages is prohibited.